 Opportunities to teach and improve food choices exist throughout the day and in varied settings.
 If small shifts made over time, it can add up to real improvements in long-term eating patterns.

-Win Over Picky Eaters - tips to keep in mind when your child or other picky eater only wants to eat French fries or pizza for all meals
+Win over picky eaters - tips to keep in mind when your child or other picky eaters only wants to eat French fries or pizza for all meals

 Getting kids or even sedentary adults to become active can be a challenge.
 However, some things can be done to help promote physical activity.

 Walking groups with friends or coworkers are a great way to encourage each other, hold each other accountable, and get people to stay active.
 Nature walks are also a wonderful way to get outdoors, be active and enjoy the weather.

 Taking the stairs at work instead of the elevator and parking your car further away from shopping centers can add up to your health and wellness over time.

 You can create fun, loving connections by adding movement into your daily routine—the whole family will benefit.
 Most early childhood interactions involve movement.
 Let’s face it; our world is based on movement.

 Boosting activity needs taught and encouraged, the same way awareness does.
 Keep in mind children learn their behaviors from adults.